skittleson/jarvis/readme.md

 # Jarvis

-Just a JARVIS bot to talk too.
+Just a JARVIS bot.
+This a toy project.

 ## Virtual env